move the room with energizers

 How: How will the team work together, how will you communicate, divide tasks, collaborate, approach decision making, etc. (try to define about 5 guidelines with short descriptions for each)

-Success / Fiasco Criterias: What do success look like?
+Success / Fiasco Criteria: What does success look like?
 What does failure look like? (aim for 4-5 bullet point for each one)

 Connections: What projects are connected to this one?
 Are there any other documents or data sources that we need to take into account? (list the connections with hyperlinks to key documents)